Skip to main content

 I am a Senior Lecturer in Midwifery, the Course Lead for pre-registration midwifery programmes and the lead for Workforce Development and post-registration midwifery programmes.

-In my role as Course Lead, I work with colleagues to guarantee all the Kingston University pre-registration midwifery programmes provide an excellent learning experience for students and fulfil the Nursing and Midwifery Council (NMC) standards for midwifery education.
+In my role as Course Lead, I work with colleagues to guarantee all the Kingston University pre-registration midwifery programmes provide an excellent learning experience for students and fulfil the Nursing and Midwifery Council (NMC) standards for midwifery education and practice.
 I work closely with our partners from clinical practice to support student midwives in their learning and to ensure they have the best possible preparation for a successful midwifery career.

 My remit for workforce and post-registration programmes involves developing modules and degree programmes which support lifelong learning and career development for midwives.